jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 \end{align}
 $$

 where $$e$$ is the electron charge.
 This is remarkable if you think about it.
 A macroscopic object, i.e. a superconducting ring, exposes quantized behavior in the magnetic field that can penetrate the ring.
-All non-interger components of the flux cannot enter the area enclosed by the conductor!
+All non-integer components of the flux cannot enter the area enclosed by the conductor!

 ### Josephson Effect
 ![Josephson Junction diagram](/resources/SuperconductingQubits/Single_josephson_junction.png){: .text.img-right width="40%"}